iwanttovisit/iwanttovisit/README.md

 `User` represents a user of an app.
 Users can register and login into account to get access to their maps and places.

-User can have several roles:

-* `ROLE_USER` - base role, every authenticated user has this role by default
-* `ROLE_ADMIN` - role for admins.
-It allows to see private maps and places

 ### Map

 `Map` represents a set of places that user wants to visit.